cse442-at-ub/cse442-semester-project-team10/README.md

 How to fix the permission denied android studios emulator error https://blog.chirathr.com/android/ubuntu/2018/08/13/fix-avd-error-ubuntu-18-04/

 The app should now appear on your emulator.
-Once the application is added to the emulator it should not need to be re-added for future use.
-However, to update the app you will need to be running the development server.